LSAT Cancellations, Withdrawals, and Absences

 You can withdraw.

-LSAC’s "withdrawal" option allows students to withdraw their LSAT registration right up until midnight on the day before the test with no adverse consequences other than the loss of their registration fee.
+A while back, LSAC announced an additional "withdrawal" option for LSAT test-takers.
+Prior to the introduction of the withdrawal, the only option available for students who missed the test date change deadline (which is a whopping three weeks before the date of the test) was to either cancel their score or not show up to the test at all.
+However, this new "withdrawal" option allowed students to withdraw their LSAT registration right up until midnight on the day before the test with no adverse consequences other than the loss of their registration fee.
 The withdrawal doesn't even show up on your LSAT Score Report.
 So, if you're not feeling like you'll score your best on test day, know that you have right up until midnight of the night before to decide if you want to take it.
-Check out option #3 on this page on the LSAC website for more information.

 You can be absent.

 This is exactly what it sounds like.
 You just don't show up.
 Will this look bad on your record?
 Not if you only have one absence.
-Many things can happen the day of the test that can end up with you not showing up: car trouble, a family emergency, sudden illness--no one is going to fault you for having a single absence.
+Many things can happen the day of the test that can result in you not showing up: car trouble, a family emergency, sudden illness--no one is going to fault you for having a single absence.
 You might want to provide a brief explanation via an addendum on your application, though, given that an absence does show up on your record and law schools know that you had the chance to withdraw your registration right up until midnight the day before.
-If you don't show up, you forfeit your registration fee.
+Also, remember that if you don't show up, you forfeit your registration fee.

 You can cancel.

-So as you can see, if you've decided that you're not ready to take the LSAT, but have missed the date change deadline, you have options.
+So there you have it, folks.
+If you've decided that you're not ready to take the LSAT, but have missed the date change deadline, those are your options.
 Think on it and choose wisely!